Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Instructions: Add the contents of your purchased Pico-8 Raspberry Pi Pico-8 zip to /roms/bios/pico-8 folder and add your .png game files to /roms/ports/pico-8 folder then start pico-8 from Ports in emulationstation menu

 ### Quake 1
-Instructions: Add .pak files to /roms/ports/quake/quakepaks then start Quake from Ports in emulationstation menu
+Instructions: Add .pak files to /roms/ports/quake/quakepaks then start Quake from Ports in the emulationstation menu

 ### Quake 2
 Instructions: Add .pak files to /roms/ports/quake2/baseq2 then start Quake 2 from Ports in emulationstation menu. \
 Notes: There's no support for music at this time until Libretro or the original developer of that emulator fixes this.

 ### Rick Dangerous
 Instructions: Rick Dangerous files are already included and ready to go.
-Just start Rick Dangerous from Ports in emulationstation menu.
+Just start Rick Dangerous from Ports in the emulationstation menu.

+### SDLPoP (Prince of Persia)
+Instructions: The game is an open-source port and is already included and ready to go.
+Just start SDLPoP from Ports in the emulationstation menu.

 ### VVVVVV
 Instructions: The free Make and Play Edition data.zip file is already included.
 Just start VVVVVV from Ports in emulationstation menu.
 You can also add your own purchased copy of the data.zip from your VVVVVV into the /roms/ports/VVVVVV folder if you prefer that version instead.